 The Roman Catholic Church has many different aspects.
 It evokes a religious institution, a community gathered to pray, a parish, believers taking a stand on the issues of our time, and a place of pilgrimage.
 The term Church, of Greek origin, designates the assembly of the people summoned.
-In the context of Christianity, the Church is the community called together in the name of Christ.
+In Christianity, the Church is the community called together in the name of Christ.
 In this article, we’ll discuss the topic of the Roman Catholic Church.

 As God’s people, the people of the New Covenant in Jesus Christ, the power of God’s Spirit is the source of the Church’s past, present, and future history.
 In this sense, the Roman Catholic Church is, like the Kingdom, a communion that is the work of the Holy Spirit in its members, Christians.
 Through the presence of the risen Christ in it, the church is holy.
-But it remains, despite everything, through its members, a human and fragile reality, marked by weakness and by different beliefs that can affect believers.
+But it remains, despite everything, through its members, a human and fragile reality marked by weakness and different beliefs that can affect believers.

 According to the Gospel, Jesus Himself designated one of His apostles, Peter: “You are Peter, and on this rock, I will build my Church.
 The martyrdom of Peter in Rome then designated the episcopal see of the city as the one around which the unity of the Church and the faith must be affirmed.
-This is how the primitive Church established the primacy of the bishop of Rome, the successor of Peter, around the first century.
+This is how the primitive Church established the importance of the bishop of Rome, the successor of Peter, around the first century.

 Catholicism, also called the Catholic Church, is the branch of Christianity that recognizes the spiritual and jurisdictional authority of the pope.
 “Totality and universality” is the ancient Greek meaning of the term katholikos, by which the Church founded by Jesus is designated, from the first century of our era, and then the Church that remained attached to this ancient title after the divisions that appeared within the Christian world.